aderounmu/Udacity-Project2-CloudDevops/README.md

 ## update.sh and create.sh
 Two sh files for simplify the deployment of the cloudformation script the following parameters are required
-- aws profile (specific default if non is created)
+- aws profile (use default if non is created)
 - stack name
 - template body
 - parameters body